 Considerations for showing a table

-- You can see a table for these types of layers: ArcGIS Server 10 SP1, and later, feature and map services, and CSV (files and web).
+- You can see a table for these types of layers: feature and map services from an ArcGIS Server 10 SP1 or later site, hosted feature layers, hosted tile layers with associated attribute data, shapefiles, GPX files, and CSV (files and web).

 - Tables display the same attribute fields and formatting configured in pop-ups.
 You can change a field name by editing the field alias in the Configure Attributes window of the Pop-up Properties.
 If you make updates to the pop-up configuration while the table is open, you'll need to hide and show the table to see the updates.